 Just like the

 async starts a coroutine immediately when it is called.
-So it is a way to start a few processes at once and then await their results together.
+So, it is a way to start a few processes at once and then await all their results.
 The returned

-Deferred stores a value inside once it is produced, so once it is ready, it will be immediately returned from
+Deferred stores a value inside itself once it is produced, so once it is ready it will be immediately returned from

 await before the value is produced, we are suspended until the value is ready.

 launch, but it has additional support for returning a value.
 If all